Electric Dylan controversy: Newport 1965 set

 On the night of Sunday, July 25, Dylan's appearance was between Cousin Emmy and the Sea Island singers, two traditional acts.
 Dylan's band included two musicians who had played on his recently released single "Like a Rolling Stone": Mike Bloomfield on lead guitar and Al Kooper on organ.
 Two of Bloomfield's bandmates from the Paul Butterfield Blues Band, bassist Jerome Arnold and drummer Sam Lay, also appeared at Newport, as well as Barry Goldberg on piano and organ.
 The live organ on "Like a Rolling Stone" at Newport was played by Barry Goldberg.
 Although Al Kooper played organ on the studio recording of this song, at Newport he switched to bass replacing Jerome Arnold.

 Footage of the Newport performance appears in the documentary films Festival (1967), No Direction Home (2005) and The Other Side of the Mirror: Bob Dylan Live at the Newport Folk Festival 1963–1965 (2007).
 Both boos and cheers are heard a few bars into Dylan's first song, "Maggie's Farm" and continue throughout his second, "Like a Rolling Stone".
 Dylan and his band then performed "Phantom Engineer", an early version of "It Takes a Lot to Laugh, It Takes a Train to Cry".
 Dylan was said to have "electrified one half of his audience, and electrocuted the other".

 After "Phantom Engineer", Dylan and the band left the stage.
 Booing and clapping are in the background.
 When emcee Peter Yarrow returned to the microphone, he begged Dylan to continue performing.
 According to Robert Shelton, when Dylan returned to the stage, he discovered he did not have the right harmonica and said to Yarrow, "What are you doing to me?"
 Dylan then asked the audience for "an E harmonica".
 Within a few moments, a clatter of harmonicas hit the stage.
 Dylan performed two songs on acoustic guitar for the audience: "Mr Tambourine Man" followed by "It's All Over Now, Baby Blue."
 The crowd exploded with applause, calling for more.
 Dylan did not return to the Newport festival for 37 years.
 In an enigmatic gesture, Dylan performed at Newport in 2002 sporting a wig and fake beard.

 Audience reaction

+Newport, Sunday night: There are probably as many different ideas as to what happened, and why, as there are people who saw it happen; following is my version of what may be a momentous occasion in folk music.